nickfargo/state/src/state.coffee.md

             then owner[ name ] = ownerMethod
             else delete owner[ name ]
           delete owner[ @accessorName ]

+The metaobject should be cleared explicitly, as it may contain a cyclical reference to `this` at the head of its `linearization` array.
+This should be sufficient to allow garbage-collection since only `this` should ever hold a reference to the metaobject.

+        @_ = null

 A flag is set that can be observed later by anything retaining a reference to this state (e.g. a memoization) which would be withholding it from being